CV & Contact

 Artist Statement:

-After 20 years of living and working in NYC’s Chelsea gallery district, I relocated to my hometown of Milwaukee to care for my parents.
+After 20 years living and working in NYC’s Chelsea gallery district, I relocated to my hometown of Milwaukee to care for my parents.
 The move transformed my work.
-I started traveling between Milwaukee and Chicago and began to produce research-driven, archive projects telling the stories of LGBTQ+ and Civil Rights leaders, local histories, and the landscape of Lake Michigan.
-From my research I produce immersive photo installations that activate the architectural setting and employ audience cues to participate and collaborate, creating agency with the viewer.
+Traveling between Milwaukee and Chicago I began to produce research-driven projects telling the stories of LGBTQ+ and civil rights leaders, local histories and the regional landscape.
+From my research I produce immersive photo installations that activate their architectural settings and invite audience agency through participation.

-Other stories include Milwaukeean Miriam Ben-Shalom, the Army Sergeant first to be reinstated in the US Military after discharge in the 1980s for her sexual orientation.
+Other stories include Milwaukeean Miriam Ben-Shalom, the first US Army Sergeant to be reinstated in the military after a 1985 dishonorable discharge for her sexual orientation.
 House Music’s history in Chicago and its global rise through the performances of legendary DJ Frankie Knuckles.
-Beulah Brinton’s invention of the modern community center in her home during Milwaukee’s industrialization of the 1870s, the origins of organized social services.
+Poet Beulah Brinton’s single-handed invention of modern social services, organizing health care for immigrants in her home, during Milwaukee’s industrialization.

-My story found me and ignited an attachment, belonging to this place.
-It begins with my ancestor’s emigration from Stockholm and Lucerne, tells the story of my family, and those of my neighbors.
-It is a gift I endeavor to share in my research, my projects, and with you.
+These stories found me and ignited a deep sense of belonging.
+They begin with my ancestor’s emigration from Stockholm, the stories of my family and my neighbors.
+They are a gift I endeavor to share through my research, my projects and with you.

 Bio: